sebcoda/ntnx-escape-game/README.md

     - AOS 6.10
     - PC2024.2
     - NSS enabled
+    - Leap Enabled
+    - Flow security enabled
+- IMPORTANT : Verify that Policy Engine is correctly deployed on the cluster
+- Upload the runbook  `blueprint/EG-prerequisites.json` in the `lab` project
+- Launch it
-- Upload the blueprint `blueprint/spy-x.json`
+- Upload the blueprint `blueprint/EG-EscapeGame.json` in the `lab` project
+- Update credentials with `nutanix / nutanix/4u`
+- Select cluster and primary Network
-- Deploy it
+- Launch it

 # Game
 to do